 Move business along

 Business is a game of back-and-forth, and poor communication habits can take the ball out of play.
 Learn to communicate in ways that keep the ball moving from one court to another and toward a clearly understood finish.

-LEARN the nine stages
+LEARN the 10 TOUCH-POINTS

-of business communications.
+of ALL business communications.

-Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that’s common to one particular profession to seamlessly align your communication with any business endeavor, large or small.
+Among the arrows in The Business Scribe’s quiver is a lesson on applying a tool that’s common to at least one particular profession to seamlessly align your communication with any business endeavor, large or small.

 This alignment provides a common reference point for you and others so that what you seek to communicate is framed by what others already know or perceive.
 Communication is strengthened by this commonality.

 To the degree that communication fails, productivity fails.

 Studies everywhere (go ahead and Google it) prove what you already know: poor communication wastes time and creates problems.
 That’s unproductive and costs your company money.
 That’s also why training that builds communication skills specifically around business processes is a good investment.
 Take a look at what people, including The Business Scribe, say about poor communication and its cost.